 - Cross-functional: All go-to-market strategies require input from both parties

-Why your sales and marketing teams are not in alignment
+Common reasons why sales and marketing are not aligned

-Best practices for boosting collaboration and communication between sales and marketing teams
+Best practices for aligning marketing and sale teams

 Let’s jump right into how you can effectively boost your marketing-sales collaboration and communication efforts.